BicentennialSoftware/scripture-sanctuary-site/README.md

 - **Reading Progress Saving**
   Your place is saved locally on your device so you can continue where you left off.

+- **Search**
+  Find passages more easily by searching the text directly inside the app.

-- **Quick Jump Navigation**
+- **Quick Navigation**
-  Jump directly to a specific version, book, and chapter without scrolling through the full reading flow.

-- **Comfortable Controller-Based Navigation**
-  Use intuitive VR controls to move through books, chapters, menus, and saved locations.

-- **Readable, Customizable Text**
-  Adjust font size and enable bold text for a more comfortable reading experience.
+  Move smoothly between versions, books, and chapters with intuitive controller-based controls.

+- **Customizable Reading Experience**
+  Adjust font size, use bold text, change themes, and fine-tune panel opacity for comfort and clarity.

-- **Visual Theme Options**
+- **Atmospheric Options**
-  Choose from multiple themes to match your preferred reading atmosphere.

-- **Adjustable Panel Opacity**
-  Fine-tune the reading panel for a more immersive or more transparent mixed-reality experience.

-- **Time of Day and Ambient Atmosphere**
-  Change the scene’s time of day and optionally enable nature sounds for a calmer devotional setting.
+  Choose time-of-day settings and optional nature sounds to create a calm devotional atmosphere.

-- **Designed for Reflection and Devotion**
+- **Calm Devotional Atmosphere**
-  Built to support quiet reading, prayerful reflection, and focused time in Scripture.
+  Built to support quiet reading, prayerful reflection, and focused devotional time.

 ## Developer Information

 **Developer:** Bicentennial Software

 [Privacy Policy](privacy-policy.md)